WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 summary(Tax_sign$Tax)
 ```

- 7.Cochran's Q-Test (to be fixed)
+ 8.Cochran's Q-Test (to be fixed)
  -------------

-Measuring the inconsistency (heterogeneity) or Assessing the consistency (homogeneity) of studies’ results.
+*Measuring the inconsistency (heterogeneity) or Assessing the consistency (homogeneity) of studies’ results.
 Heterogeneity in meta-analysis refers to the variation in study outcomes between studies.
 Cochran’s Q is calculated as the weighted sum of squared differences between individual study effects and the pooled effect across studies with the weights being those used in the pooling method.
-Q is distributed as a chi-square statistic with k (number of studies) minus 1 degrees of freedom
+Q is distributed as a chi-square statistic with k (number of studies) minus 1 degrees of freedom*

+```
 If p-adj < 0.1 (adjusted metap), go back to cohort-specific p-values and sample sizes to check heterogeneity
-```

 #w_studies -> vector of cohort-specific weights (SD)
        W = CD(208), UC(126), IBS(231), HC(904)
 #B_studies -> vector of cohort-specific  betas